YiqinZhao/windbell/README.md

 ![screenshot](https://github.com/HawkinsZhao/windbell/blob/dev/docs/images/windbell.png?raw=true)

+**windbell is still under early development.
+Issues or pull requests are welcome!**

 # Best Practice

 **windbell** requires no system or user level configuration, and produce nothing after installation either.
 All you need is a **windfile**.
 So, you could just place it to where you need, then run `windbell send`.